AbhyudayPuri/learnable-ISTA/README.md

 # learnable-ISTA
-An implementation of learnable sparse coding for the purpose of image demonising
+An implementation of learnable sparse coding for the purpose of image denoising